 What to Pack for Walking in the Cotswolds

-Your day-pack is the bag you’ll carry with you on your walk, so you can bring along food, snacks, layers, rain gear, cameras, etc. While any pack between 15-40 liters will work, we suggest a 30 liter pack for the Cotswolds.
+Your day pack is the bag you carry with you on your walk containing food, water, spare clothes, cameras etc. It can be anything from 15 - 40 liters capacity (around 30l is ideal for walking in the Cotswolds).
 It should be a rucksack with a waistband to help distribute the weight and support your posture and back, and if you can get one with a chest strap even better.
-A helpful extra is a built-in rain cover, although you can buy a waterproof liner bag to fit any pack as well.
+A helpful extra is a built-in rain cover, although you can buy a waterproof liner bag to fit any rucksack too.

-Your overnight bag should be a maximum of 50 lbs (for the safety of our luggage transfers).
-Duffel bags are often more manageable for the baggage team to handle, although you can take any bag for this.
-Bear in mind you won’t have access to this during the day.
+Your overnight bag should be a maximum of 20kg (for our baggage operators).
+Rucksacks are often more manageable for the baggage team to handle, although you can take any bag for this.
+Bear in mind you won't have access to this during the day.

-Good hiking boots are an absolute must.
-Don’t try to walk in the Cotswolds in anything other than hiking boots or shoes.
+Good walking boots are an absolute must.
+Don't try to walk in the Cotswolds in anything other than hiking boots or shoes.
 We would recommend boots for their extra ankle support and more protection from the elements, but for some people, walking shoes are more comfortable, and comfort is the end goal.
-If you are buying new boots, head to an excellent outdoor retailer who will give you advice, and make sure you break them in before starting the trail.
+If you are buying new boots, head to an excellent outdoor retailer who will give you advice, and make sure you gradually wear them in before starting the trail.

 There is no point spending money on boots and then not using the right socks.
-Wearing one pair of good quality walking socks is ideal and take a minimum of two pairs on your trip and preferably three (you can hand-wash at your accommodations).
-Smartwool is a brand we love, and opting for a merino wool sock is a great way to keep the feet warm, dry, and able to breathe.
+Wearing one pair of good quality walking socks is ideal, and take a minimum of two pairs on your trip and preferably three (you can hand-wash at your accommodations).
+Bridgedale is a brand we love, and opting for a merino wool sock is a great way to keep the feet warm, dry, and able to breathe.
+We also have some tips for avoiding blisters on the blog.

 - 3 x Pairs of good quality walking socks